As a trader, one of the most beneficial experiences for me has been to study and commit to the practice of mindfulness and apply it all to trading.

 I stay present with the situation

 So, awareness of myself is the first step.
-It helps me get to a place of greater discernment.
+It helps me get to a place of greater wisdom and discernment.

 From that place, I’m better able to respond more rationally to the challenges happening on the outside.

-I try to calm my automatic assumptions and catastrophic thoughts, not by pushing them away, but by asking myself neutral, open-ended questions to help me better understand the facts of the situation.
+I relax into my automatic assumptions and catastrophic thoughts, not by pushing them away, but by asking myself neutral, open-ended questions to help me better understand the facts of the situation.

 I refer back to my plan